|Subscribe | What is RSS|

 Contact: Letitia Neal, 423-569-9778

 Contact: Chris Derman, 423-569-9778Get outdoors and take part in the celebration for National Public Lands Day 2015, with Big South Fork National River and Recreation Area and Obed Wild and Scenic River on Saturday, September 26.
-One night of free camping has been authorized at Alum Ford Campground (Big South Fork) and Rock Creek Campground (Obed) as well as for all backcountry permits.
+One night of free camping has been authorized at the Alum Ford Campground (Big South Fork) and Rock Creek Campground (Obed) as well as for all backcountry permits.

 Alum Ford Campground, located on the Big South Fork, offers a serene camping experience near the edge of the Big South Fork River on the Kentucky side of the park.
 There are six campsites with grills, picnic tables, and lantern hooks as well as accessible vault toilets.
 The Sheltowee Trace Trail also passes through this campground.